Skew characteristic polynomial of graphs and embedded graphs: 4 -term relations and knot invariants

 where \begin{itemize} \item the matrix $A'_{12}$ is the matrix obtained from $A$ by replacing the two entries $a_{12}$ and $a_{21}$ with zeroes; \item the matrix $\widetilde{A}_{12}$ is

-where $B$ is the block square matrix consisting of a $2\times2$-block
+where $B$ is the block square matrix consisting of a~$2\times2$-block

-in the first two rows and columns and a complementary identity block; \item the matrix $\widetilde{A}'_{12}$ is the result of applying to~$A$ the operations, tilde and prime, in the elements~$1$ and~$2$, and is independent of the order of the two. \end{itemize}
+in the first two rows and columns and a~complementary identity block; \item the matrix $\widetilde{A}'_{12}$ is the result of applying to~$A$ the operations, tilde and prime, in the elements~$1$ and~$2$, and is independent of the order of the two. \end{itemize}

 We prove that the characteristic polynomial satisfies this 4-term relation for antisymmetric matrices of order $n$.
 In particular, this is true for adjacency matrices of oriented simple graphs.
-It is also true for adjacency matrices of nonoriented simple graphs, if we consider them over the field of two elements, since in this case symmetric matrices are as well antisymmetric.
+It is also true for adjacency matrices of non-oriented simple graphs, if we consider them over the field of two elements, since in this case symmetric matrices are also antisymmetric.
 It is easy to check that for symmetric matrices, for example, the corresponding assertion is wrong.

 \begin{theorem} The characteristic polynomial satisfies the $4$-term relations for the space of antisymmetric $n\times n$-matrices. \end{theorem}